raceintospace/raceintospace/doc/manual/manual.md

 ### Surveyor / Luna

 This is an unmanned probe designed to be soft-landed on the Moon.
 A probe landing will gain you a lot of prestige and lunar recon, but takes a significant investment of time and money to develop.
-In practice, the lunar landing probe is often more trouble than it's worth, and can be skipped (at the risk of a -3% milestone penalty on your Lunar Pass).
+In practice, the landing probe is often more trouble than it's worth, and can be skipped (at the cost of a -3% milestone penalty on your Lunar Pass).

 ### Atlas / R-7 Rocket

 These have the smallest lift capability of all your rockets.
-They can put things into orbit, but cannot send them to the Moon or beyond, even with boosters (again, unless `atlaslunar` is turned on.
+They can put things into orbit, but cannot send them to the Moon or beyond, even with boosters (again, unless `altaslunar 1` set.
 The R-7 was known as the A-Series in BARIS and early versions of RIS.

 ### Titan / Proton Rocket